CyberGen49/SpotiPlayer-Rewrite/README.md

 ## What is it?

 SpotiPlayer was a project I initially embarked on back in September of 2019, and it grew to be my most popular creation.
-I give it a lot of updates in February of 2020, releasing it as version 2.0, and haven't touched it since.
+I gave it a lot of updates in February of 2020, releasing it as version 2.0, and haven't touched it since.
 I've gained a bunch of new knowledge, so I figured it's time to rebuild SpotiPlayer from the ground up, with optimization and usability in mind.

 ## How can I get it?